-The high level of inflation needed to avoid self-fulfilling crises has an intuitive explanation.
-Consider the example where the multiplicity region is a debt ratio from 80 to 150 percent of GDP.
-Assume that current debt is in the middle of that interval, i.e., 115 percent of GDP.
-If the central bank could raise the price level right away, without delay, the price level would need to rise by 44 percent to reduce debt from 115 to 80 percent of GDP.
-Assuming quarterly data, this is an annual percentage inflation rate of 176 percent.
-In practice though, inflation is more gradual, both because of price stickiness and because it is optimal from a welfare point of view to have more gradual inflation.
-However, this will lead ultimately to a much larger increase in the price level.
+The potentially high level of inflation needed to avoid self-fulfilling crises has an intuitive explanation.
+Consider the above example for our benchmark case.
+If the central bank could raise the price level right away, without delay, the price level would only need to rise by 42 percent to reduce debt from 115 to 80 percent of GDP.
+In reality though, inflation is more gradual, both because of price stickiness and because it is optimal from a welfare point of view to have more gradual inflation.5 Price indexation contributes to the desire to smooth out inflation as price dispersion increases with changes in the inflation rate.
+However, raising inflation gradually will ultimately lead to a much larger increase in the price level.
 The reason is that inflation becomes less effective over time because the interest rate for newly issued debt incorporates inflation expectations.
-For a realistic maturity of government debt, inflation gradually loses power.
-It is also important to notice, in line with previous literature (e.g., Reis, 2013), that the direct purchase of government debt by the central bank in principle does not affect the main conclusion.
-The only exception would be the case of a persistent liquidity trap.
+For a realistic maturity of government debt, inflation gradually loses power in reducing debt.
+Hilscher et al. (2014) take this point seriously in estimating the impact of unexpected inflation in reducing outstanding debt and estimate this impact to be limited.

 We devote significant space to the question of how robust this result is.
 We consider changes to all the parameters of both the LW and NK components of the model and find that the result is quite robust.
 We also consider results based exclusively on the LW part of the model.
 This monetary version of the LW model leads to a condition on inflation and real interest rates over time that needs to be satisfied in order to avoid the multiplicity region.
 It holds independent of how monetary policy affects inflation and real interest rates and is therefore independent of the NK portion of the model.
-We do not find a plausible path for real interest rates and inflation that satisfies this default avoidance condition, suggesting that the conclusion does not depend on the specifics of the NK model.
 Regarding the LW part of the model, the only key parameter is the maturity of the debt.
-All other parameters of the LW model matter mainly to the extent that they affect the multiplicity region.
-Given a substantial multiplicity region, the precise value of each parameter does not matter much.
+All the other parameters can have an impact on the multiplicity region, but do not significantly affect the results if we keep B_0/B{low} fixed.

-If anything we may be understating how difficult it is for the central bank to avoid self-fulfilling debt crises.
-We consider a case where in normal times the central bank is able to commit to zero inflation.
-If initial inflation is large, the additional surprise inflation needed to avoid a self-fulfilling crises is even more costly given the convex cost of inflation.
-We also abstract from liquidity or rollover crises, such as Cole and Kehoe (2000).
+We consider the standard case where in normal times it is optimal for the central bank to commit to zero inflation.
+But if initial inflation is already large, the additional surprise inflation needed to avoid a self-fulfilling crisis would be even more costly given the convex cost of inflation.
+We also abstract from liquidity or rollover crises, such as those considered by Cole and Kehoe (2000).
 As Bocola and Dovis (2015) point out, we often see a substantial shortening of the maturity structure under steep inflation, which leads to additional problems in terms of exposure to rollover crises that we abstract from.